ClericPy/zipapps/README.md

 `.pyz` to **Python** is like `.jar` to **Java**.
 They are both zipped archive files which aggregate many Python packages and associated metadata and resources (text, images, etc.) into one file for distribution.
 Then you will need only a Python Interpreter as the runtime environment.

+This is a pure-python library, with no 3rd-party dependency.

 PS: The **pyz** ext could be any other suffixes even without ext names, so you can rename `app.pyz` to `app.par` as you wish.
-Depends on [PEP441](https://www.python.org/dev/peps/pep-0441/), so it may be cross-platform without C-Libs.
+Depends on [PEP441](https://www.python.org/dev/peps/pep-0441/), then it may be cross-platform as long as written with pure python code.

 # Install

 > pip install zipapps -U

-This is a pure-python library, with no 3rd-party dependency.

 # Use cases